AndreaPinna/BCschool2022/README.md

 ### NFTArt
 The project is in the folder _/NFTArt_ .
 The Gallery part is ready to work.
-The Editor part is to be complete during the lab.
+The Editor part is to be completed during the lab.

 Open the folders _/NFTArt_ and run: